Sega Worldwide Soccer 97: Reception

 The original Saturn release was met with critical acclaim.
 Tom Hall of GameSpot said it "may be the best soccer game ever released"; GamePro called it "a completely fresh, must-play gaming experience"; Rob Alsetter wrote in Sega Saturn Magazine that it was "perhaps the best soccer sim yet"; and Next Generation's review concluded, "Quite simply, WWS '97 is the best recreation of any sport, ever."
 Common subjects of praise were the smoothness of the player animations, the easy-to-learn controls, the realistic soccer elements, and the way the game encourages players to be spontaneous and creative.

 Though Electronic Gaming Monthly never reviewed the game, less than a year after its release they rated the Saturn version the 74th best console video game of all time, saying that it "set the standard for all other soccer games to follow.
 As such, it is considered to be the 'Madden' or 'NHL' of soccer."
 They cited the player animations, intelligent AI, realistic passing, and graphics.

+In the UK, Sega Worldwide Soccer 97 was one of the top selling Sega Saturn games of 1996.